 With Upload Course Video it is easy to upload video to the course schedule, also if you have recordings from Zoom or your own video.
 Find out more about the new application for uploading recorded lectures and other video resources.

 We have reopened the order function in Oria, and you can now order books directly there.
 The form that has been in use lately has been closed.
-The Take Away Library continues as before.

 Beginning autumn semester 2020, all reading lists will be created and published in Leganto - UiO's new digital reading list system.